-The company which has been pushing for the mining green light for over four years, said last summer that it had been notified by APA to reformulate the project, before the necessary Environmental Impact Declaration (DIA) could be issued.
+The company which has been pushing for the mining green light for years, said last summer that it had been notified by APA to reformulate the project, before the necessary Environmental Impact Declaration (DIA) could be issued.

 In a statement today, Savannah says it remains on “track” to submit a new Environmental Impact Assessment during the 1st quarter of 2023.

 The company suggests that, in collaboration with its team of engineers and environmental consultants, both local and international, it has developed “an updated project ‘layout’ and mine plan” that it believes “addresses the concerns raised by APA and its assessment committee, while reducing the project’s overall environmental impact of the project”.

 “The changes are not expected to have a negative impact on the volume or quality of anticipated spodumena production,” the statement stressed, referring to the amount of lithium it hopes to extract.